roshantaneja/School_Notes/docs/US Literature/Hamilton/Unsung story lyrics.md

 He joined the Nixon administration, seeking power's sweet embrace Henry Kissinger, the man with a smile on his face

-Well, Cold War was his playground, a game of power and might Back-channel diplomacy, always out of sight
+Well, the Cold War was his playground, a game of power and might Back-channel diplomacy, always out of sight, shrouded by night Behind closed doors, secret deals were made
-He brokered deals in secret, behind closed doors he'd roam But the victims of his policies would never find a home
+While innocent lives crumbled, left betrayed
+What's his name man?

 Oh, Henry Kissinger
 Your name is Henry Kissinger